Zbelhach/Numach2017/README.md

 # Install

 Just copy all files in the webserver public (default often "~/public_html/") directory.
+You might have to update the `.htaccess` file to redirect to the good language translation.

+Note that you can publish directly in [Github Page](https://pages.github.com/).